hoverbike1/TOTK-Mods-collection/README.md

 - Resolution - 1026p : Zeikken
 - Thanks to MaxLastBreath for providing us with ports to 1.0.0 of Island Fix, LOD Improvements, Lens Flare Removal, 1080p & 1008p resolution patches, and FPV+ mods!
 - Thanks to StevenssND for provinding us with ports to 1.2.0 of Disable FSR downscaling, Resolution 1080p, Resolution 1008p, Disable LOD Quality Reduction, Shadows 256/512/1024x, LOD Improvement v2, Island Fix, Removes the DOF effect when targeting, Lensflare Removal, Disable FXAA, 20/30/60fps Static, Increased Camera Speed and Anisotropic Filtering Fix.
-- Thanks to Father Of Egg for provinding us with several game version ports of Infinite Rupees, Show All Korok Seed Locations, Swimming Speed 2x and 3x.
+- Thanks to Father Of Egg for providing us with several game version ports of Infinite Rupees, Show All Korok Seed Locations, Swimming Speed 2x and 3x.
+- Thanks to Pixelkiri / @alexkiri for the improved sky island fixes!
+The timing might have been unfortunate, but we recognise your efforts nonetheless!